scriptsledge/day-night-classifier/dataset/README.md

 This directory contains the 20 source images used for training the Day/Night classifier.

-**Source:** These are standard test images used for computer vision tasks.
+**Source:** Images were captured using a personal Android device camera for a lab assignment.
 **Format:** `.jpg`

 ## Image Gallery